nayerd/translationapi/README.md

-## Translation basket checkout API
+# Translation basket checkout API

 This project implements a API module to calculate the translation price for a given basket that contains documents to be translated into other languages.
-This module can be part of a checkout process
+This module can be part of a checkout process and can be installed as a microservice.

-## Installing:
+### Installing:

-1. Clone repository: `git clone https://github.com/nayerd/translationapi.git`.
+1. Clone repository: `git clone https://github.com/nayerd/translationapi.git`
-2. Move to project folder: `cd translationapi`.
+2. Move to project folder: `cd translationapi`
 3. Duplicate .env.example file, rename to .env and set your variables.
 (Check env.testing for testing environment)
-4. Install project dependencies: `composer install`.
+4. Install project dependencies: `composer install`
-5. Execute deploy: `php artisan deploy`.
+5. Execute deploy: `php artisan deploy`
 6. The script can create some example data (will ask to the user).

-## Tests:
+### Tests:
 Run: `php artisan test`.

-## API endpoints:
+### API endpoints:
 You can use Postman to test and use the endpoints.
 There is a Postman file that contains the collection of the endpoints.
 1. Go to the project folder
 2. Find the file translationapi.postman_collection.json